 The Agile movement is leading to New Ways Of Working: iterative, incremental, experimenting, exploring complex systems (our discussion of new ways of working here, with reading list).
 These are displacing the ideas of big-bang projects; zero risk; certainty and accuracy; plan once execute perfectly; failure is not an option.

 At least as important, though, is New Ways Of Managing, agile Management.
 Too often, management views the transformationadvancement to new ways as something done to improve the practitioner workforce, not management.
 This can’t be.
 For an organisation to change, the management must change.
 And the governance must change to allow and direct the management to change.
 This is one of the biggest issues facing organisations moving to agile ways of working.
 Managers must understand and focus on empowerment, collaboration, agility, and flow.
 We make the new ways of managing a special focus for Teal Unicorn when we transform organisations and IT functions.
 We provide coaching and training to get there.

-In the absence of any other crisp model of what new management looks like, we define it as six primary activities:
+In the absence of any other crisp model of what new management looks like, we define it as eight primary activities:

 - Attracting talent

 - Exploring systems and situations